IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/angular_events.md

 ## Responding to Events of a Component

-In WPF often when you define your own reusable controls, you need to listen for an event of that control inside it.
-Most commonly you will do this by overriding a base method like this:
+In WPF, when you create your own custom controls, often you need to extend or modify some base events like this:

 ```csharp
 public class MyControl : Control